 Looking for ways to make it safer for your child growing up in a sexting world?
-In Part One of what every parent needs to know about sexting, I looked at the general issue of sexting and some of the risk inherent.
+In Part One of what every parent needs to know about sexting, I looked at the general issue of sexting and some of the inherent risks.
 Here in Part 2, we’ll take a look at why people sext, how different personality and attachment styles may influence the likelihood of sexting, and finally shares some practical tips and potential approaches to issues with sexting.

 In many cases sexting can be a healthy part of a relationship.
 The issues arise when we have children, either mimicking adult behaviours, or finding themselves caught in a situation of dis-empowerment, when they don’t know how to either say no to, stop or withdraw from a sexting situation.

 What Every Parent Needs to Know About Sexting – Part 2

 Before we go too far into this discussion it’s important to remember that curiosity about our bodies and sexuality is a normal behavior.
 The timeless exploratory “you show me yours” has always been there.
 Posting a note in a school locker that says “you’re pretty, or you’re hot” has always been the way for teens in high school.

 What has changed is the widespread exposure of sexualized imagery in the media, on television, in movies and music videos, the terminology used and the use of technology to rapidly share and distribute such imagery, including personal images.